Festival

 WWT Caerlaverock

-From October to March, daily commentated wild swan feeds take place at 2pm at the Sir Peter Scott Observatory.
-This is a fantastic opportunity to see wild whooper swans up close, as well as mute swans, wigeon, tufted ducks, teal and mallards.
-The visitor centre shop has a wildlife art gallery, and the shop sells optics, wildlife books and bird food, hot drinks and snacks.
+From October to March, daily commentated wild swan feeds take place at 1 pm at the Sir Peter Scott Observatory.
+This is a fantastic opportunity to see wild whooper swans up close, as well as mute swans, wigeon, tufted ducks, teal, and mallards.
+The visitor centre shop has an art gallery, and the shop sells optics, wildlife books, and bird food, as well as hot drinks and snacks.